Skatteetaten/dbh/README.md

 --- | --- | ---
 DATABASECONFIG_SCHEMALISTINGALLOWED | true/false | Enables or disables listing of schemas (```GET /api/v1/schema```)
 DATABASECONFIG_DROPALLOWED | true/false | Enables or disables deletion of schemas (```DELETE /api/v1/schema/{id}```)
+DATABASE_CONFIG_DATABASES_0_host | Example: dbhost.example.com | Host name of the first database server to manage.
+DATABASE_CONFIG_DATABASES_0_service | Example: dbhotel | The service of the first database server to connect to.
+DATABASE_CONFIG_DATABASES_0_instanceName | Example: test-dev | The unique logical name of this database.
+DATABASE_CONFIG_DATABASES_0_username | Example: aos_api_user | The username to connect with
+DATABASE_CONFIG_DATABASES_0_password | Example: dbh |
+DATABASE_CONFIG_DATABASES_0_clientService | Example: dbhotel | The service for generated jdbc urls for external clients to use when connecting to a generated schema.
+DATABASE_CONFIG_DATABASES_0_oracleScriptRequired | true/false | Whether or not oracle script is required for this database instance
+DATABASE_CONFIG_DATABASES_n_host | | The host name of the nth database to mange ... | | Config options for the nth database are the same as for the first.

+**Note** The first database instance configured will be used for storage of connection info for external schemas.

 ## Notes to self